DENTAL CAVITY TREATMENT

 WHAT ARE CAVITIES?

 Cavities are tooth decay.
 Tooth decay occurs when bacteria create an acid which in turn destroys your tooth’s protective enamel layer.
 Whenever you eat or drink, bacteria enter the mouth and begin to create acids; these acids strip your teeth enamel of essential minerals, damaging it.
-When this bacterium builds up on your teeth over time, it is called dental plaque.
-Eventually, the layer underneath the enamel–called dentin–may also be damaged by dental plaque, which will eventually lead to your tooth’s nerve being decayed and infected.
+When this bacterium builds up on your teeth over time, it is called plaque.
+Eventually, the layer underneath the enamel–called dentin–may also be damaged by plaque, which will eventually lead to your tooth’s nerve being decayed and infected.

-WHAT CAUSES CAVITIES?
+WHAT CAUSES TOOTH CAVITIES?

-If you have cavities, your dentist will likely want to treat them with either sealants or fillings depending on the severity of the cavity in question.
+If you have cavities, your dentist will likely want to treat them with either dental sealants or fillings depending on the severity of the teeth cavity in question.
 If the decay hasn’t penetrated the enamel layer, the dentist will apply a sealant to the tooth to protect it from further damage.
 If the enamel has been damaged, however, then the tooth needs to be filled.
 In some cases, a root canal may be necessary if the tooth decay has reached the nerve of the tooth.

-Cavities can cause all sorts of havoc in your mouth.
+Teeth cavities can cause all sorts of havoc in your mouth.
 That is why it is important to practice good dental hygiene when it comes to brushing and flossing regularly, avoiding sugary foods, and keeping up with dental cleanings to prevent plaque build-up.